yhtingg/duke/tutorials/javaFxTutorialPart1.md

 Note how we have created a `Label` to contain the text that we want to show.
 We then create the `Scene` and set its content.
 Finally, we set the stage and show it.

-Next, we create another Java class, `Launcher`, as an entry point to our application.
+Next, we create another Java class, `duke.Launcher`, as an entry point to our application.
-The `Launcher` class is reproduced below in its entirety.
+The `duke.Launcher` class is reproduced below in its entirety.

 ```java
 import javafx.application.Application;